Story and photos by Steve D’Antonio

 Removing a shaft bearing can be challenging, particularly when it’s installed in an en bloc shaft log or keel rather than a free standing strut.
 In either case, however, there are useful techniques that can be employed.
 Begin the process by removing the shaft.
 First, remove any set screws or locking nuts that may be used to secure the shaft to the coupling (the latter are inside the coupling and can’t be seen without separating it from the transmission).
 A shaft puller/slide hammer makes shaft removal easy, if you have access to one.

 There are several ways to remove shaft bearings.
 Here, a hydraulic split drift removal tool is being used.
-While costly, on the order of $2500, they make bearing removal easier in that the shaft does not require removal.
+While costly, on the order of $2500 at the time this was written, they make bearing removal easier in that the shaft does not require removal.

 If not, you can insert a drift, a socket that’s slightly smaller in diameter than the shaft will do, between the shaft and transmission couplings and then, using long bolts draw the two couplings back together as the socket pushes the shaft out of its recess, then withdraw the shaft from the vessel completely.
 Under no circumstances should blunt force be used to remove a coupling or prop from a shaft, nor should such force be used to drive a shaft bearing out of or back into a strut.